anumkhanit/azure-wireshark-network-protocols/README.md

 </p>

 <h1>Observing Network Traffic</h1>
-In this tutorial, let's observe various network traffic to and from Azure Virtual Machines with Wireshark and experiment with Network Security Groups.
-I've left notes and few screenshots are provided for highlights of some or all explanations.
+In this tutorial, we'll explore how to observe various types of network traffic to and from Azure Virtual Machines using Wireshark.
+We'll also experiment with Network Security Groups to understand their impact on network traffic.

 <h2>Environments and Technologies Used</h2>